 In Safari, you will need to turn on the Develop menu.
 Open the Safari menu in the Mac menu bar, and select “Preferences”.
 Then, navigate to the Advanced tab, and check the "Show Develop menu in the menu bar" box.
 You can now use the keyboard shortcut command + option + C to open the developer console.

-If you’re still having trouble loading the Intercom messenger, chat to us in the Messenger and we’ll be happy to help!
+If you’re still having trouble loading the Messenger, chat to us in the Messenger and we’ll be happy to help!

 Need more help?
 Get support from our Community Forum

 Find answers and get help from Intercom Support and Community Experts